-We refer to the explanations in the remuneration report on page 79.
+We refer to the explanations in the remuneration report on pages 75 and 76.

 Areas of responsibility

 The Board of Directors bears ultimate responsibility for the management of Forbo Holding Ltd. The main duties of the Board of Directors are the following non-transferable and inalienable tasks pursuant to the Swiss Code of Obligations and the Articles of Association: